turingschool/md_launch_curriculum/lessons/mod1/Collections.md

 ### Accessing and Manipulating List Items

-> With a partner, do some googling to accomplish the following:
+> With a partner, take a look at the resources linked below, and see if you can accomplish the following:
-> 1. Add another dog breed to `dogBreeds`.
+> 1. [Resource](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections#BKMK_SimpleCollection): Add another dog breed to `dogBreeds`.
-> 2. Remove "poodle" from the list.
+> 2. [Resource](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/collections#BKMK_SimpleCollection): Remove "poodle" from the list.
-> 3. Use a method to sort the list alphabetically.
+> 3. [Resource](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.sort?view=net-6.0): Use a method to sort the list alphabetically.
-> 4. Use the list to print "GOLDEN RETRIEVER" to the console.
+> 4. [Resource](https://docs.microsoft.com/en-us/dotnet/api/system.string?view=net-6.0): Use the list to print "GOLDEN RETRIEVER" to the console.

 ** Instructor Note**: walk throught these examples showing _how_ you would research what to do.